Earning an Associate Degree

 Associate in Arts for Transfer (AA-T) or Associate in Science for Transfer (AS-T)

 California Community Colleges are now offering associate degrees for transfer to the CSU.
 These may include Associate in Arts (AA-T) or Associate in Science (AS-T) degrees.
 These degrees are designed to provide a clear pathway to a CSU major and baccalaureate degree.
-California community college students who are awarded an AA-T or AS-T degree are guaranteed admission with junior standing somewhere in the CSU system and given priority admission consideration to their local CSU campus or to a program that is deemed similar to their community college major.
+California community college students who are awarded an AA-T or AS-T degree are guaranteed admission with junior standing somewhere in the CSU system.
+Also, students may be given priority consideration for admission to specific CSU campuses or to a program that is deemed similar to their community college major.
 This priority does not guarantee admission to specific majors or campuses.
 Students who have been awarded an AA-T or AS-T are able to complete their remaining requirements for the 120-unit baccalaureate degree within 60 semester or 90 quarter units.

 Current and prospective community college students are encouraged to meet with a counselor to review their options for transfer and to develop an educational plan that best meets their goals and needs.

-At the time of catalog publication, a student may earn an AA-T or AS-T in more than two dozen topics.
+At the time of catalog publication, a student may earn an AA-T or AS-T in one of more than 28 different majors.
 To view a full list, visit Program, Degree and Certificate List by Degree Type and scroll down to the AA-T or AS-T section.
 See a counselor and visit adegreewithaguarantee.com or www.ivc.edu/catalog for more information and updates.

 Requirements for the AA-T and AS-T Degrees